 General costs were relevant for the calculation of the Approved Budget and Community grant at the application stage.
-They do not have to be detailed in the final report, and must be entirely financed by the partnership.
-However, in order to ensure that the co-funding principle has been respected, the Beneficiary will have to declare the amount spent by the partnership for General costs on the project.
-Beneficiaries should note that any amount declared for General costs exceeding the amount detailed for that item in the Approved Budget will not be taken into consideration when calculating the total eligible costs of the project.
+They do not have to be detailed in the Final report.
+However, the beneficiary will have to declare the amount spent by the partnership for General costs on the project.
 In addition, General costs may not exceed 7% of the total eligible costs of the project.